Kostya19/ziggeo_drupal/README.txt

 (Reset) button under the recorder.
 In second case new video will be created on your Ziggeo account and old video will be deleted.
 If you want re-upload a video you can use only Remove (Reset) button.

+When you create new revision or translation of your page, your video will be duplicated as well.
+This way you can edit new revision or translation independently of the old field.
+While this has it's advantages it will lead to multiple videos being stored for the same page in your Ziggeo account.
+Also be careful if you are editing a video and at the same time creating a new revision, use the Remove (Reset) button instead "Re-record" for this, otherwise you will have two duplicated new videos but old will not be saved.

 When you remove video from content or when you delete content, video will be deleted from your Ziggeo account.